ai-cam/ai-cam.github.io/_events/hopes-and-fears-lab-ai-edition.md

 **E﻿ntry:** Free \
 **Organisers:** Kavli Centre for Ethics, Science, and the Public & ai@cam

-The Hopes and Fears Lab is a pop-up conversation experiment, bringing together cutting-edge science and society.
-Sit down in our bespoke cardboard lab for mini conversations with the people working on the discoveries that will shape our future.
-This edition of the Lab will be AI themed - researchers working with AI in fields ranging from healthcare to creativity will be available to talk (and to listen).
-This Lab lets us all share what we feel rather than just what we know - and that's the first step to ending up somewhere really interesting.
+As part of this year's Cambridge Festival, The Copper Kettle is opening its door to welcome the public for our pop-up conversation lab on all things AI. \
+\
+Sit down in our bespoke cardboard lab for mini conversations with researchers at the forefront of this technology.
+Hear about their work, ask questions, and share your own hopes and fears about the future of AI.
+Do we feel hopeful about the benefits this technology could bring us?
+Where is there potential for AI to make real differences to our lives and our society? \
+\
+From Alexa, to FitBit, to Netflix and ChatGPT - artificial Intelligence is already shaping our daily lives.
+But now is the time to decide together how it should shape our future.\
+\
+There are no silly questions in the (cardboard!) lab, just great conversations.
+Everyone is welcome.
+Drop in anytime from 16.00 - 20.00!